Last Updated on September 1, 2022

 - This tent features doors on both sides.

-- You will get multiple pockets inside the tent to keep some small gear like safety glasses.
+- You will get multiple pockets inside the tent to keep some small gear for wildland firefighting.

 - Very basic kind of zipper.